-d.
+Future Assessment Methods Timeframe/Frequency Function(s) Assessed d.
 Pulling it all together: Conducting a SWOT analysis

 At this point in the review process, a wide variety of information has been compiled.
 The next step is to analyze this information and present it in a way that can help formulate an action plan for improvement.
 A SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis is one method of accomplishing this.
 In a SWOT analysis, the available information is placed into four categories.
 Aspects of the unit's internal operations can be classified as strengths or weaknesses and aspects of the external environment can be classified as opportunities or threats.
 The primary purpose of this part of the review is to understand these internal and external factors and to begin developing strategies to effect improvement or mitigate problems.
-Units that use the CAS standards, or other standards relevant to the area (such as NACADA for academic advising or Quality Matters for online learning), may want to refer to the standards in thinking about the SWOT analysis.